A GUIDE TO CARRY-ON PACKING FOR EUROPE IN WINTER

 In Norway, we knew it’d be 20-30 Fahrenheit (Tromsø is near the coast and has a relatively mild climate), and in other places, 40-50 Fahrenheit.

 Activity wise, in Norway, we planned on walking around the city, going on a reindeer excursion, cross-country skiing, and hunting for the Northern Lights.

 In our other destinations, we planned on walking around the cities, but knew it’d be easy to pop into places to warm up if we needed a break from the cold.

 Packing for the arctic circle can be tricky in its own right- there aren’t really a ton of shops in Tromsø to buy things if you forget them (and, at the shops that do exist, things are outrageously expensive with the currency conversion).

 How’d we manage it?

-We each packed a few outfits that would easily layer and resolved to do laundry at our hotels in more budget friendly destinations (hi, Vienna + Budapest).
+We each packed a few outfits that would easily layer and resolved to do laundry at our hotels in budget friendly destinations (Vienna, Budapest).

 One last complication: We wanted to do as much of the trip as possible on a budget, which meant trying to find affordable, warm clothing.

 Uniqlo to the rescue!